Loading...

 • Opportunities to celebrate arts integration through student work occur throughout the year.

-• National African American Parent Involvement Day (NAAPID) will be on February 10, 2025.
+• National African American Parent Involvement Day (NAAPID) will be February 9, 2026.

 • Home Visits – Four Season A+ teachers participate in Parent Teacher Home Visits.
 Staff who participate in the Home Visit program are trained by both educators and parents about how to respectfully and authentically engage with families.
 A key aspect of this training is ensuring that families and educators are meeting each other as equal partners in their student’s education.